W0ShiiSky/WebAR-Image-Based-Editables-Ewan/README.md

 2. config.json
    <br>Step 1: Go into https://hiukim.github.io/mind-ar-js-doc/tools/compile/ to compile a new target image</br>
    <br>Step 2: Put the new mind-file into folder name "./static/mind-file"</br>
-   Step 3: Change the config.json file details for the "imageTargetSrc" to the new mind-file file path
+   <br>Step 3: Change the config.json file details for the "imageTargetSrc" to the new mind-file file path</br>